Basic Food - Work Requirements

 Worker Responsibilities - WAC 388-444-0005

-1. During application, add a person or eligibility review, or another change that impacts work registration, determine if members of the Basic Food household are non-exempt work registrants or exempt.
+1. During application, add a person, eligibility review, or a change that impacts work registration, screen members of the Basic Food household to determine exempt or non-exempt status.

 2. For any exempt work registrants, code the most appropriate exemption per current procedure.